ivanbruel/FastlaneExample/README.md

 Finally, since iTunes Connect is anal about incremental build numbers on build uploads, we should add `increment_build_number(build_number: Time.now.getutc.to_i)` to avoid having to do it manually everytime the CD runs.

-Let's update `.travis.yml` and add `bundle exec fastlane beta` after the ui_test lane.
+Let's update `.travis.yml` and add `bundle exec fastlane release` after the ui_test lane.

 # 6) Improvements